 Students interested in economics are encouraged to visit the Economics Undergraduate Advising Office, located on the first floor of Littauer Center, for information and advice about economics courses and the economics concentration.
 The office is headed by Jeffrey Miron—the Director of Undergraduate Studies—five PhD economists who serve as concentration advisers, and the Undergraduate Program Coordinator.
-Concentration advisors are available in the Economics Undergraduate Advising Office (Littauer 109-116) on a walk-in basis, from 10am to 4pm, Monday through Friday, during the semester; they are happy to respond to any student questions or concerns.
-Concentration advisors can lift advising holds, approve concentration declaration forms, sign add/drop forms, and advise/approve courses for concentrators from study abroad.
+Concentration advisers are available in the Economics Undergraduate Advising Office (Littauer 109-116) on a walk-in basis, from 10am to 4pm, Monday through Friday, during the semester; they are happy to respond to any student questions or concerns.
+Concentration advisers can lift advising holds, approve concentration declaration forms, sign add/drop forms, and advise/approve courses for concentrators from study abroad.
 More importantly, they can explain Department requirements, discuss students’ academic and research interests, offer advice on course choices, and discuss future plans, such as job possibilities or graduate or professional school.

 Each concentrator has an assigned adviser based on their residential House.
 Students will hear from their concentration adviser periodically to inform them of office hours, important deadlines, meetings, and requirements.
-Students may, at any time, contact their concentration advisor for help or for information.
+Students may, at any time, contact their concentration adviser for help or for information.
 Students are also welcomed to seek advice from any of the advisers during walk-in advising office hours.

 For up-to-date information on economics advising, please see the Economics Advising webpage.

-The Economics Department permits study abroad for a term or an academic year.
-It is generally best for students to study abroad during their junior year.
-Students may earn concentration credit for one course taken while abroad.
+The Economics Department supports study abroad for a term or an academic year.
+It is generally recommended for students to study abroad during their junior year.
+Students may earn concentration credit for up to one course (4 credits) taken while abroad.
 Students may postpone Economics 970 (Sophomore Tutorial) if they choose to go abroad during their sophomore year.